-According to this theory, Ig molecules are present on the surfaces of B-cells as specific receptors for specific antigens.
+According to this theory, Ig molecules are present on the surfaces of B-cells and work as specific receptors for specific antigens.
 When an Ag is introduced, it combines with that Ig molecule on the surface, which is a complementary fit for it.
 This interaction results in proliferation of that lymphocyte to form a clone of cells producing an antibody of the same specificity as that on the surface of the parent lymphocyte.
 Some of the progeny cells are converted into memory cells.
 Hence, an Ag selects a specific B-cell and stimulates it to proliferate into a clone of cells producing a specific antibody.

 Germinal centers (GC) are the places where the important steps of B-cell differentiation occur.
 These steps include affinity maturation, class switching, plasma B-cells and memory cells formation.
 The GCs are significant for the first two of these steps, while the remainder take place outside the GCs.